PaddlePaddle/PaddleVideo/docs/en/dataset/fsd.md

 In figure skating, compared with other sports, human posture and trajectory show the characteristics of strong complexity, which is helpful to the research of fine-grained action recognition tasks.

-In FSD Dataset, all video materials are collected from the Figure Skating Championships from 2017 to 2018.
+For FSD Dataset, all video materials are collected from the Figure Skating Championships from 2017 to 2018.
 The frame rate of the video is uniformly standardized to 30 frames per second, and the image size is 1080 * 720 to ensure the relative consistency of the dataset.
-After that, we use the 2D pose estimation algorithm Open Pose to extract frame by frame key points from the video, and finally save the data in.
-NPY format.
+After that, we use the 2D pose estimation algorithm Open Pose to extract frame by frame key points from the video, and finally save the data in `.npy` format.

 The directory structure of training dataset and test dataset is as follows: